Disease Reporting

 - Coordination between local and state health departments is recommended for follow-up.

 - Disease declared reportable by State Epidemiologist memo.
+Disease specific memos are linked from numeral seven in the Notes column above.

 The sexually transmitted diseases shall be reported to the local health officer within 72 hours on a Sexually Transmitted Diseases Laboratory and Morbidity Epidemiologic Case Report, F-44243 (Word fillable) or by entering the data into the WEDSS or by other means within 72 hours of the identification of a case or suspected case.
 Public health intervention is expected as indicated.
 See Wis.
 Admin Code § DHS 145.15 and Wis.
 Stat. § 252.11(7)(b).

-Notes key:
+Notes key

 - Infectious disease or other condition designated as notifiable at the national level.